-- By Firat DemirFirat Demir is an associate professor of economics at the University of Oklahoma.
+- By Firat DemirFirat Demir is an economics professor at the University of Oklahoma.

 For the past month, Turkey has been in turmoil over a corruption scandal that threatens to compromise Prime Minister Recep Tayyip Erdogan’s premiership.
 It’s now clear that the implications of the scandal go far beyond the reach of corruption.
 Onlookers are worried that Erdogan’s actions threaten the very essence of Turkish democracy.

 The scandal centers on a series of bribes and gold transfers allegedly paid to high-ranking members of the ruling Justice and Development Party (AKP), four ministers, and even Erdogan’s son in relation to various real estate deals around Turkey.
 On Dec.
 17, police detained over 50 suspects, who have also been implicated in money laundering to help Iran evade sanctions.
 (In the photo above, anti-government protesters hold a sign that reads, "Catch the thief!")